LivelyCarpet87-v2/INFOSec/Password_BruteForcing_Tutorial.md

 # Further Readings:

-Hashcat Masking Attack explained: https://hashcat.net/wiki/doku.php?id=mask_attack
+## Hashcat Masking Attack Explained: https://hashcat.net/wiki/doku.php?id=mask_attack

+This gives you the ability to try passwords you know parts of.
+For example, a command 'hashcat 6c7959be667ddd7affb04aa10c7d042447fc1c998cbce0ad5b24ec50a4f069ef -a 3 Jenny?l?l?l?l?lcat -m 17400' will try all passwords from "Jenny00000cat" to "Jenny99999cat".
+See more by following the link.

-Hashcat Combinator Attack explained: https://hashcat.net/wiki/doku.php?id=combinator_attack
+## Hashcat Combinator Attack explained: https://hashcat.net/wiki/doku.php?id=combinator_attack

 # Send into the INFOSec Group Chat "ApplePenPinapplePen" to prove you read this.
 Be aware of intentional typo.
 You will get candy if only a few people send this.
 So don't explain.